zaclegarssure/Corentin/README.md

 # Contributions
 It's a bit early to accept contributions right now, but if you're interested, don't hesitate to play around with this crate and share your ideas.

+# License
+All code in `corentin` is licensed under either:

+- Apache License 2.0
+- MIT License

+at your option.